 I sucked in a deep breath of salty air, and my muscles relaxed a little.
-Placing my trembling hand on the massive tree trunk, the realization that this tree predated any settlers on American soil overtook my mind.
-All I heard in my thoughts was the word “love”, and all I could see in my mind’s eye was a Native American family.
+Placing my trembling hand on the massive tree trunk, the realization that this Oak tree predated any settlers on American soil, overtook my mind.
+I heard in my thoughts the word “love”, and I saw in my mind’s eye a Native American family.

 Looking down, I noticed the bottle of oil shaking in my other nervous hand.

-Since I didn’t get anything else, I just blessed the land there with the love of that early Native American tribe and asked God to bless them and let that love be released now.
+Since I didn’t perceive anything else, I just blessed the land there with the love of that early Native American family and asked God to bless their descendants and the people as a whole, and to let that love be released now.
 I prayed a prayer of unity as I poured the rest of the oil down the tree.
-Down the bark, it flowed until it reached the ancient roots below.
+Down the bark it flowed until it reached the ancient roots below.

-Then, I prayed for the King of Glory to come in the gates as we welcome Him here.
-I asked for the anointing oil of the glory of God to go down into the waterways and flow through them, clearing them of any defilement, and then I prayed that angels would be released and that the fire be lit on the tower so that it would burn brightly to welcome the King.
-Joy overtook me as I released the fire.
+Then, I prayed for the King of Glory to come into those gates as we welcome Him here.
+I asked for the anointing oil of the glory of God to go down into the waterways and flow through them, clearing them of any defilement, and then I prayed that angels would be released and that the fire be lit on the tower so that it would burn brightly in welcome to our King.
+Joy bubbled up in me as I released the fire!

 Lastly, I asked for an angel to guard the tower.
 Then, I stopped abruptly, because I realized that I had prayed so fast that I thought that I had missed something.
-I asked if there was anything else, but all I heard was that it was complete.
+I asked if there was anything else, but all I heard was that it was “complete.”

+Me at the Ittiwan Oak Tree, Daniel Island, SC

-I stepped out of the bed and backed up to the edge of the street facing the aged tree.
-In the spirit, I again could see the outline of an ancient tower.
+I stepped out of the garden bed and backed up to the edge of the street facing this aged tree.
+In the Spirit, I again could see the outline of an ancient tower.
 It seemed older than the rest, but also very hard to see.
-I sensed a huge angel that towered over me wink at me.
+I sensed a huge angel towering over me and he winked at me!

 I heard in my right ear a hiss, “She was not supposed to find this,” but it slinked away.
+I felt confident knowing that huge angel was nearby.

-As I climbed back in the van with my family, a feeling of exhaustion overtook me.
-A spark of gratitude that it was over filled my heart, but also a surreal numbness.
+As I climbed back in the van with my family, a sensation of exhaustion overtook me.
+A spark of gratitude that my assignments were over filled my heart, but also a surreal numbness.
 Relieved, the realization settled in that it was finally complete.

-Back at the hotel that evening I broke down weeping because I was so overwhelmed and relieved that it was over, yet, bewilderment grew as well, because I didn’t know where to go from there.
-The cost involved in completing the task seemed great...seemed so heldinA feeling of alonenessgrewtoa feeling of rising
+Back at the hotel that evening I broke down in tears of reliefthat it was over, and yet, a sense of bewilderment grew as I contemplated what I was to do next..
+The cost involved in completing these tasks had been huge and the relief of having it completed made me sigh a huge sigh.

-I grabbed my pen and journal, as the girls lay across their bed asleep, and I began to write, adding to my morning entry.

-Daughter,
+Sunday, November 18th -

+As soon as I woke up, I clearly heard, “Do not go down to the slave market in downtown.”

+We had planned a day of exploring Charles Towne landing and then downtown Charleston, so this seemed very important, but unfortunately, I pushed it to the back of my mind.

+As I contemplated all that had occurred in the last several months (few years?), deep loneliness and disappointment that no one was there to celebrate such a huge spiritual victory with me rose into anger.
+Thankfully, my Abba, heard my cry and rescued me with these words.I grabbed my pen and journal and began to write:

+“Daughter,